Pumpkin

 The original plan was to focus solely on Samuel Adams Jack-O Pumpkin Ale.
 But, as is often the case with underestimated experiences, it planted a seed of curiosity that flourished over time.
 That led me to widen my sampling range, amassing a respectable collection of pumpkin beers over the course of time.
 You could say my palate has been thoroughly educated in this particular field.

-Here are my most updated insights as of September 24, 2023, and a discerning list of the best pumpkin beers you ought to consider this season.
+Here are my latest rankings of the best pumpkin beers you should consider sampling this season.

 An artful 12-oz. can of Pumpkin Ale beer by Five Boroughs Brewing Company